KernelTuner/kernel_tuner/CONTRIBUTING.rst

 Documentation is located in the ``doc/`` directory.
 This is where you can type ``make html`` to generate the html pages in the ``doc/build/html`` directory.

-The source files used for building the documentation is located in ``doc/source``.
-The tutorials should be included in the ``tutorials/`` directory and a symlink can be used to add them to the source files for building documentation.
+The source files used for building the documentation are located in ``doc/source``.
+The tutorials should be included in the ``tutorials/`` directory and a symlink can be used to add them to the source file directory before building documentation.

 To update the documentation pages hosted on the GitHub the generated contents of